Administration

 I was born in Ohio, but lived all over the country and in Germany.
 My husband and I moved here 4 years ago from Louisville, Kentucky for his job (and because I love the North Carolina beaches and weather!).
 I have two grown boys, two black cats, and one very bossy Yorkshire Terrier named Prada.
 I have my Bachelor’s in psychology and Master’s in Special Education Mild/Moderate K-12 from Wright State University.
 I taught Middle and Intermediate EC resource and Inclusion in Fairborn, Ohio for 8 years.
 Then, I taught high school at a private Exceptional Children’s school in Louisville, Kentucky, called Summit Academy, for 1 wonderful year.
 I started at Murray Middle School in 2017 as the Intense Academic Support teacher in Math and ELA for 6th - 8th grades.
 For the past 2 years, I was the EC Department Chair and 8th grade resource teacher at Murray Middle School.
 My husband, Prada, and I love to drive my yellow Jeep, named Sunnie, to the beach.
 My husband makes sand art, we walk and collect shells, and play in the water.

-Kelly Henrikson, Academics and Data Director
+Kelly Henrikson, Director of Academics

-I’m grateful to work at a school that strives to guide every student and view them as a whole child.
-Seeing our children thrive in the Montessori environment inspires me and excites me.
-I look forward to supporting our staff, students, and families as our community grows and to share the philosophy with as many families as possible.
+I have served in my different roles at IMS and feel grateful to work at a school that strives to guide every student and view them as a whole child.
+Seeing students thrive in the Montessori environment inspires me and excites me.
+I look forward to supporting our staff, students, and families as our community grows and to share the beauty of the philosophy with as many families as possible.